robocorp/robocorp/log/docs/robocorp.log.md

 suppress_variables()
 ```

-Can be used as a context manager or decorator so that variables are no longer logged.
+Can be used as a context manager or decorator so that variables are not logged.

 i.e.:  @suppress_variables  def method():  ...